-The program, now offered with flexible study options, provides a foundational set of integrated courses from the Schools of Theology, Intercultural Studies, and Psychology.
+The program provides a foundational set of integrated courses from the Schools of Theology, Intercultural Studies, and Psychology.
 MA ICS students also pursue a second set of courses that provide a solid framework of missiological disciplines: anthropology, globalization, mission history, spirituality, and theology of mission.
 With this foundation, students may then use remaining units to take a variety of relevant elective classes, or to pursue a specific area of emphasis in greater depth.
 Elective classes are available in the areas of mission history, mission theology, ethnomusicology, international development, children at risk, urban ministry, anthropology, and missional church.